kpatil092/kvshell/README.md

 # Key-Value Storage System (C, Socket Programming)

-A simple client-server key-value store implemented in C using TCP sockets.
+A simple **multi-threaded** client-server key-value store implemented in C using TCP sockets.
 The server maintains key-value pairs in memory, and the client provides both **interactive** and **batch** modes to manipulate stored data via a custom binary protocol.

 ---